A More Sustainable University

 The University is one of only 22 organisations in Wales who have set out their intentions to find long-term sustainable business solutions that protect resources for future generations.

-The University recognises its responsibilities to the environment through its Sustainability Policies, including the University's Safety, Health and Environment Policy Statement linked on the right.
+The University recognises its responsibilities to the environment through its Sustainability Policies, including the University's Safety, Health and Environment Policy Statement.

 This is in addition to University policies covering equal opportunities and employment, procurement and ethics.

 - Environmental Compliance Officers (ECOs) play a key role in promoting good sustainability practice within their own schools and divisions.

 - Recycling reduces waste.

 - Staff may take advantage of sustainable procurement policies and procedures.

 - The University is also currently developing its sustainable travel agenda.

 Publications and Research

 Cardiff University is internationally-recognised as being among the top tier of Britain's research-intensive universities.
-In particular, the University is unusually well-advanced in having sustainable development research as a key strength across a range of physical and social science disciplines.
+In particular, the University is unusually well-advanced in having sustainable development research as a key strength across wide range of research disciplines.

 Promotion and Education